Wuhui2024/CAU-T2T-Goat/README.md

   "nextPolish2.cpu": 20
 }
 ```
 3. Run the polish workflow in the terminal.
 ```
 bash run.sh
 ```

 #### Output
 The polished genome .fa file is finally generated, with the consensus quality value (QV) of the polished genome is also provided.

-### The scripts for the goat T2T genome assembly
+### The scripts for the goat T2T genome assembly (the directory: assembly)
 nextdenovo.sh: Preliminary assembly based on ONT reads
 run-hifiasm.sh: Assembling haploid genome contigs using HiFi reads
 hifiasm_trio.sh: Assembling haplotype genome using HiFi reads and parental short reads
 verkko.sh: Preliminary assembly based on HiFi reads and ONT reads

-### The scripts for annotation
+### The scripts for annotation (the directory: annotation)
 Repetitive element annotation, non-coding RNA annotation, gene structure prediction, and integration

-### The scripts for centoremere
+### The scripts for centoremere (the directory: centromere)
 ChIP-seq: Aligning ChIP-seq data to the reference genome and performing peak calling
 centromere_unit_identification: identifying centromere units using SRF software
 identity_heatmap: the identity heatmap of centromere units using StainedGlass

-### The scripts for the T2T genome assessment
+### The scripts for the T2T genome assessment (the directory: genome assessment)
 QV: Evaluating genome QV and completeness based on short reads
 SDs: genome segments duplications(SDs) identification and filtering
 Methylation: Calling CpG methylation sites using HiFi reads and ONT reads respectively